 When a family member got sick, I had to wade through mounds of paperwork to take time off.”

-No one likes wasting two hours of work per day.
-By zooming into specific day-to-day work moments, FOUNT shows you where work goes to waste.
+Reclaiming two hours of work per day is no joke.
+By zooming into specific day-to-day work moments, FOUNT quantifies what wastes work and shows you what to fix.

 Call Center Agents